SCU-An-Group/FEM-based-form-finding/README.md

-Created by Shiran Zhu & Ning An (anning@scu.edu.cn)
+Created by Shiran Zhu under the supervision of Dr. Ning An (anning@scu.edu.cn)

 Feburary, 2024